konacurrents/SemanticMarkerAPI/README.md

 ------------------------------------------------------------------------------------------
 # Tier I Semantic Marker&reg;   Indirection

-A Tier I Semantic Marker™️   is a straight indirection to a remote address.
+A Tier I Semantic Marker&reg;   is a straight indirection to a remote address.
 These are created directly from the various language implementation.
 Examples of javascript, C and objective-c are shown.
-These are snipits of code are from various Semantic Marker™️  apps to give a flavor of the APIs.
+These are snipits of code are from various Semantic Marker&reg;  apps to give a flavor of the APIs.

 A valuable use of Tier I is a <i>Photo Bookmark</i> that links to photo cloud storage or social media stories.
 Basically the <i>metadata</i>, the hyper-links, are stored in the <i>Photo Bookmark</i>, our <b>Semantic Marker&reg;</b>.
 They can be printed out, handed out, stored in on-line photo albums, and they all expose their hyper-links via any newer smart phone scanner.